DustyCircuit/QwaveSys-Raspberry-Pi-Package/README.md

 ------------------------------------------------------------------
 **QwaveSys-Raspbian-Jessie-OS 08/2016**

-We've made the customized Raspbian image (.img) that contain all pacakages and shared library (.so).
+We've made the customized Raspbian image (.img) that contain all packages and shared library (.so).

 The file size is very large in serveral GB, As currently I have put at our private server.